 - Request a scheduled removal of the content (7-day notice)

-- Archive the match without taking action on the video
+- Archive the match without taking any action on the video

 Learn more about the Copyright Match Tool.

 Content Verification Program

-If you don’t need to search for and request the removal of numerous videos on an ongoing basis, you may use the copyright takedown webform.
+If you don’t need to search and remove many videos on an ongoing basis, the copyright takedown webform is the best option.

 Learn more about the Content Verification Program.